 Each of these elements helps the bank to fulfill its regulatory obligations and to understand your financial profile better, ensuring a secure and compliant banking environment.

 By regulatory mandate, both your financial advisor and the associated financial institution have a duty to understand the background of each client, including their personal circumstances and the origins of their wealth.
-This is encapsulated by the term "KYC - Know Your Customer," a principle that was established years ago to ensure compliance and transparency in financial interactions.
+This is encapsulated by the term "KYC - Know Your Customer," a principle established years ago to ensure compliance and transparency in financial interactions.

 The primary aim of KYC is to meticulously outline a client's career trajectory and, in doing so, elucidate how their current wealth was generated.
 This involves documenting the path to wealth up to the present day, often requiring substantial evidence and explanation.